-Playing blackjack online, we and many others suggest, is a more viable alternative to playing live games at your local casino.
+Playing blackjack online is a more viable alternative to playing live games at your local casino.
 Not only does Internet play give us access to gaming variety and convenience, but we are also privy to the passionate and exciting competition which comes with playing with other players.
-If you are looking for additional thrills, all the online casinos we recommend offer thoroughly enjoyable blackjack tournaments on a consistent basis, to give players the chance to prove their worth as champions of the game of 21, and win real AUD cash.
+If you are looking for additional thrills, all the online casinos we recommend offer thoroughly enjoyable blackjack tournaments on a consistent basis, to give players the chance to prove their worth as champions of the game of 21, and win real money.

 How Blackjack Tournaments Work